Where do we meet?

 Make sure you have the following information:

-• Are these wasps and not honey bees?
-If they are wasps, call an exterminator.
+• Are you sure these are honey bees?
+If they are wasps/yellow-jackets, call an exterminator.
+If you are unsure, call us.

 • How big is the ball of bees?
 Softball, volleyball, basket ball sized?

-• How long have the bees been there?
+• For how long have the bees been there?

 • Are the bees within a structure?

-• Are the bees in a tree?
+• Are the bees on a tree branch?
 Or some other tall location?

 • How high in the air?